 Being a good interviewee is a skill that’s often underestimated.
 Unfortunately, it’s sometimes the best candidates who can be the poorest at interview.
-Amy Parkinson, a Principal Consultant in our Financial Leadership Practice, explains why bad interviews can happen to some of the most promising candidates, and shares her advice to help avoid some common pitfalls.
+Here we explain why bad interviews can happen to some of the most promising candidates, and shares her advice to help avoid some common pitfalls.

 Our role as head-hunters is to target the best talent.
 For our clients, that often means presenting candidates who have built strong careers in just one or two organisations.
 Candidates who have had several promotions, are engaged by their employers, and are on high-performance schemes.